mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 X = vectorizer.fit_transform(all_docs)
 ```

 The fit_transform() method above converts the list of strings to something called a sparse matrix.
-In this case, the matrix represents TF-IDF values for all texts.
+In this case, the matrix represents __tf-idf__ values for all texts.
 Sparse matrices save on memory by leaving out all zero values, but we want access to those, so the next block uses the toarray() method to convert the sparse matrices to a numpy array.
 We also print the length of the array to ensure that it's the same length as our list of documents.

 ```python
 myarray = X.toarray()